bartificer/programming-by-stealth/docs/pbs98.md

 }
 ```

-The only thing that makes this attribute in any way remarkable is that it's value must be an instance of the class `Denomination`.
+The only thing that makes this attribute in any way remarkable is that its value must be an instance of the class `Denomination`.
 When I said there was no special syntax for *has-a* relationships I really wasn't kidding 😉

 Note the use of the `instanceof` operator for data validation (see [instalment 94](https://bartificer.net/pbs94) for more).